SubodhS-Projects/Excel-Interactive-Banking-Dashboard/README.md

 - Microsoft Excel 2016 or later

 ### Steps to Explore
-1. Clone this repository or download `Supply_Chain_Dashboard.zip`
+1. Clone this repository or download `Banking_Interactive_Dashboard.zip`
-3. Extract the `Supply_Chain_Dashboard.zip` on your computer
+3. Extract the `Banking_Interactive_Dashboard.zip` on your computer
-4. Open `Supply_Chain_Dashboard.xlsx`
+4. Open `Banking_Interactive_Dashboard.xlsx`
 5. Explore each report section using slicers and filters

 Use slicers to filter by:
-   - 📅 Year & Month
-   - 📍 City
-   - 🏢 Supplier
-   - 🏷️ Product Category
+   👤 Customer ID

+🏦 Account Type

+💳 Preferred Transaction Method

+⚠️ Risk Category

+📊 Average Monthly Transactions
-5. Review charts and KPIs for insights
+6. Review charts and KPIs for insights

 ---